 Travel System: This just refers to strollers that can accommodate infant car seats to the stroller’s base.
 This way, you’ll be able to move your babies from the car to the stroller without waking them up.

-If you know how grouchy babies are when interrupted from their naps, you’ll know that twins are even double the trouble.
+If you know how grouchy babies are when interrupted from their naps, you’ll know that twin are even double the trouble.
 Side note, sitting in a car seat for too long (more than two hours) can cause flat spots on the back of a baby’s head.
 So try not keep them strapped in for too long.